 - Show My Homework (Satchel One)

 We look forward to meeting you all on your first day at Uxbridge High School.
-We hope to meet you all on the 3rd September, however, this date may change.
-We will send a letter to your parents in August to confirm which day you will be starting with us.
-Remember to bring with you your pencil case; your completed transition booklets and to wear your full school uniform.
+Remember to bring with you your pencil case; your completed transition work and to wear your full school uniform.

 Key information for you and your parent